alpdias/connection-python-mysql/README.md

 --------------------------------------------------------

 Script to make a connection between a database using MySQL and code written in Python.

-* Conexão Python e MySQL.py: Simple code explaining how the connection is made.
-* FuncaoDeConexao.py: Function code to make the connection.
-* Solicitar conexão Python e MySQL.py: Code using function and requesting result from database.
-* Tabela de pessoas.sql: Dump of the SQL table used as an example.

 Note: XAMPP was used to create the local server.